This year, Queen Elizabeth II will celebrate her 92nd birthday on Saturday, June 9, 2018 with -- need we say it? -- a birthday party fit for a queen!

 Queen's birthday fun facts

 • The first British monarch to celebrate their birthday other than his actual birth date was King Edward VII.
-Although born on November 9, his official birthday was marked throughout his reign in May or June when there was a greater likelihood of good weather for Trooping the Colour.
+Although born on November 9, his official birthday was marked throughout his reign in May or June when there was a greater likelihood of good weather for a public celebration.

 • In the UK, the most important and watched event related to the day is the historic military ceremony known as Trooping the Colour - with a parade down The Mall to Horse Guards Parade, including a fly-past of military aircraft and gun salutes fired at noon at Hyde Park.